michigan-traffic-lab/TeraSim/readme.md

 To run TeraSim co-simulation with CARLA, see [carla.md](carla.md).

-To run a fulll stack closed-loop simulation including TeraSim, Autoware, and CARLA, see [fullstack.md](fullstack.md).
+To run a full-stack closed-loop simulation including TeraSim, Autoware, and CARLA, see [fullstack.md](fullstack.md).

 ## Developer